gdt050579/AppCUI-rs/docs/chapter-6/events.md

 # Events

-Normally, the theme of the application is set up when the application is created.
-However, you can change the theme at any time during the execution of the application.
-While, the stock controls will automatically update their appearance when the theme is changed, custom controls may need to be notified about the change.
-This is in particular the case when a double buffer is used to draw the control (e.g. you control has an inner `Surface` object that is updated based on a different logic and that will further be used in the `on_paint` method).
+Normally, the theme of the application is set when the application is created.
+However, you can change the theme at any time while the application is running.
+While stock controls automatically update their appearance when the theme changes, custom controls may need to be notified about the change.
+This is particularly the case when a double buffer is used to draw the control (for example, when your control has an inner `Surface` that is updated by separate logic and is then used in `on_paint`).

-In these scenarios, the control must implement `OnThemeChanged`  trait in order to receive notification when the theme is updated.
+In these scenarios, the control must implement the `OnThemeChanged` trait in order to receive a notification when the theme is updated.

 ```rust
 impl OnThemeChanged for MyControl {